codecheckers/mb11CalculusPilot/README.md

 <!--
 > Authors, (YYYY). _Multiproxy analysis exploring patterns of diet and disease in dental calculus and skeletal remains from a 19th century Dutch population_.
 Name of journal/book <https://doi.org/xxx/xxx>

-Our pre-print is online here:
+&#10;Our pre-print is online here:
 -->

 > Bartholdy, B.P., Hasselstrøm, J.B., Sørensen, L.K., Casna, M.,
 > Hoogland, M., Historisch Genootschap Beemster, & Henry, A.G.
 (2023).
 > *Multiproxy analysis exploring patterns of diet and disease in dental
 > calculus and skeletal remains from a 19th century Dutch population*.
-> Zenodo, Accessed 26 Sep 2023.
+> Zenodo, Accessed 20 Mar 2024.
 Online at
 > <https://doi.org/10.5281/zenodo.7649151>

 ### How to cite